adobe/adobe-photoshop-api-sdk/README.md

-# Adobe Photoshop API SDK Beta
+# Adobe Photoshop API SDK

 ## Set up a Photoshop API automation project with just one command